 Holders of Series F Stock are entitled to receive cumulative dividends.
-Dividends on shares of Series F Stock (the "Series F Dividend") accrue on a daily basis and compound quarterly at a per annum rate of 10% of the Series F Stock original issue price of \$2.7086 per share (the "Series F Original Issue Price").
+Dividends on shares of Series F Stock (the "Series F Dividend") accrue on a daily basis and compound quarterly at a per annum rate of 10% of the Series F

+Stock original issue price of \$2.7086 per share (the "Series F Original Issue Price").
 Except for the limited instances identified in our currently effective amended and restated certificate of incorporation with respect to the Series F Stock, we have no obligation to pay any dividends, except when, as and if declared by the board of directors.
 No dividends on any share of other series of preferred stock or common stock can be paid until the full Series F Dividend then accrued has been paid in full.
-In the event that the holders of Series F Stock receive proceeds per share of Series F Stock as a result of any deemed liquidation event or any conversion to common stock at the option of the holder or a mandatory conversion event of at least: (a) \$6.7715 per share of Series F Stock, then the Series F Dividend shall be reduced from 10% to 9% per annum effective as of the date of issuance, or (b) \$8.1258, then the Series F Dividend shall be reduced from 10% to 8% per annum effective as of the date of issuance.
+In the event that the holders of Series F Stock receive proceeds per share of Series F Stock in cash or freely tradeable securities as a result of any deemed liquidation event or any conversion to common stock at the option of the holder or a mandatory conversion event of at least: (a) \$6.7715 per share of Series F Stock, then the Series F Dividend shall be reduced from 10% to 9% per annum effective as of the date of issuance, or (b) \$8.1258, then the Series F Dividend shall be reduced from 10% to 8% per annum effective as of the date of issuance.
 As of December 31, 2019, we accrued \$11.9 million of dividends for holders of our Series F Stock, or \$0.50 per share.
-As of March 31, 2020 (unaudited) we accrued \$13.6 million of dividends for holders of our Series F Stock or \$0.58 per share.
+As of March 31, 2020 (unaudited) we accrued \$13.6 million of dividends for holders of solver \$5.00 per share.
+On July 24, 2020, concurrently with the effectiveness of the one-for-three reverse stock split of our common stock, the foregoing prices were adjusted proportionately in accordance with our certificate of incorporation.